Contingencyplana/making_friends_0/planning/transitional_stage.md

 ## 2. The Four Transitional Levers
 1. **Genesis of Igor**
    - The Lonely Doctor and Grumble craft Igor.
-   - Igor awakens as a comic sidekick (“Yes Master!”).
+   - Igor awakens as a comic sidekick (“Yes, Master!”).
    - Seeds of prophecy planted: promise beyond mere lab work.

 2. **Team of Four & Harbor of Hulks**